bolek42/bolek42.github.io/sec/fuzz.md

 # Mutations
 Mutations are used to change the input to the program, for example, bitflips, arithmetic operations, inserting or duplicating known data.
-Each mutation is descibed as a json which holds type and offset of the mutation.
+Each mutation is described as a json which holds type and offset of the mutation.
-Instead of saving the mutated binary data for each testcase, only the list of mutations is saved.
+Instead of saving the mutated binary data for each test case, only the list of mutations is saved.
-To generate a new testcase, new random mutations are added to this list.
+To generate a new test case, new random mutations are added to this list.

-This method allows for merging mutations by selecting a random subset of two testcases.
+This method allows for merging mutations by selecting a random subset of two test cases.
 The idea is to recombine known mutations that itself increased code coverage.
 This way of merging seems to work quite well as sometimes a whole bunch of new code blocks is discovered at once.

 The propability of mutating a testcase $i$ is $P = n_i / N$ wherease $N$ is the total amount of discovered and $n_i$ the new blocks found by testcase $i$.
-This focuses the workload to testcases that really improved code coverage and are more likely to hit new blocks due to undiscovered code.
+This focuses the workload on test cases that really improved code coverage and are more likely to hit new blocks due to undiscovered code.